abdelaha/juanitorduz.github.io/content/pages/about.md

 	*Advisor:* [Prof. Jochen Brüning](https://www2.mathematik.hu-berlin.de/~bruening/)

 	*Title of the Thesis:* Induced Dirac-Schrödinger on quotients of semi-free circle actions.

+		We study spectral properties and compute the Fredholm index of certain Dirac-Schrödinger type operator on stratified spaces arising as quotients of semi-free circle actions.
+We construct this operator by “pushing down" a first order transversally elliptic operator.
+This construction ensures the induced operator to be essentially self-adjoint.
+In particular, we give a partial positive answer on the existence of an operator whose index computes the equivariant S1-signature if the Witt condition is satisfied.

 - 2011-2014 **M.Sc.
 Mathematics**, [Humboldt Universität zu Berlin](https://www.mathematik.hu-berlin.de/de/forschung/forschungsgebiete/geometrische-analysis-und-spektraltheorie), Berlin, Germany.